Moving to Saudi Arabia: Relocation Guide for Doctors

 Private Healthcare Sector

-The private healthcare sector in Saudi Arabia has been growing rapidly in recent years, catering to both locals and expatriates who prefer more personalized care or shorter waiting times.
+The private healthcare sector has been growing rapidly in recent years, catering to both locals and expatriates who prefer more personalized care or shorter waiting times.

 Characteristics of the private healthcare sector: